saracuriel/VP-Onboarding-Doc/level_1/classes.rst

 	* - `Biobanks <properties/biobanks.html>`_ **(Resource Type)**
 	  - Defines all the biobanks for this EJP RD resource in the case where datasets are about the content of a rare disease resource such as a biobank.
 This class can be used under Catalogue.
 	  - ejprd:Biobank
-	* - `Dataset <properties/datasets.html>`_ **(Resource Type)**
+        * - `Distribution <properties/distribution.html>`_
-	  - Required only when your organisation provides access to 1 or more datasets.
-This describes details about your dataset(s).
-However, a single dataset can have different ways in which they are made available to potential users.
-How a dataset can be accessed is defined in the Distribution.
+	  - A single dataset can be made available via a Data Service.
+It is important to note that this requirement is being imposed for all health data providers.
+Its implementation here is not an arbitrary decision, but rather a regulatory obligation that is expected to be met.
+Implementing it here offers a clear way to ease compliance with the requirement and ensures consistency across the board.
+Note that distributions are entirely optional.
-	  - dcat:Dataset
+	  - dcat:Distribution
 	* - `Data Service <properties/data_service.html>`_ **(Resource Type)**
-	  - There are two types of data services in the EJP RD VP – those that query safe data/metadata via an interface (e.g. EJP RD Beacon v2 API), and those that do not serve data, but rather provide analytical or statistical services on potentially sensitive data (e.g. a graph plotting service).
-The former is associated with the Dataset record from which it serves, while the latter is associated with a Catalog.
+	  - There are two types of data services in ERDERA: 1) those that depend on a catalog or a dataset, and 2) those that exist independently of a catalog or dataset.
 	  - dcat:DataService
 	* - `Guideline <properties/guideline.html>`_ **(Resource type)**
 	  - This concept describes guidelines that a resource may have about a particular context.
 An example would be “Biomarker Development Manual”.